emarmolsanchez/eMIRNA/README.md

 A modified version of Triplet-SVM pipeline [4] is implemented in the eMIRNA.Features module.
 Triplet-SVM perl scripts 1 to 3 (available at `bin/`) should be located at computer `$PATH`, so as the function is properly executed.
 RNAfold executable must also be installed and available at `$PATH`.
 All Triplet-SVM perl scripts should have execution permission allowed, which can easily be set with command `chmod 777`.

-When running the eMIRNA.Features, rescaling of feature values will be implemented unless users specify otherwise (`normalize = TRUE/FALSE`).
-Features rescaling demonstrated better overall performance of trained SVM models to discriminate between miRNAs and other non-coding sequences.
+When running the eMIRNA.Features, rescaling of feature values will be implemented unless users specify otherwise (`rescale = TRUE/FALSE`).
+Features rescaling demonstrated better overall performance of trained SVM classifiers to discriminate between miRNAs and other non-coding sequences.

-When dealing with poorly annotated species (which may be the case of a great number of users willing to implemente the eMIRNA pipeline for predicting novel miRNA candidates), users are advised to use the `normalize = FALSE` option, which will cause a slightly worse performance of trained SVM model, but will allow a much better representation of feature spatial positioning for fitting the SVM Hyperplane, hence resulting in a more accurate prediction afterwards, despite the overall decrease in reported SVM performance.
+If dealing with poorly annotated species (which may be the case of a great number of users willing to implement the eMIRNA pipeline), users are advised to use the `normalize = FALSE` option, which will cause a slightly worse performance of trained SVM model, but will allow a much better representation of feature spatial positioning for fitting the SVM Hyperplane, hence resulting in a more accurate prediction afterwards, despite the overall decrease in reported SVM performance.

-Besides, users could choose a better annotated species for algorithm training, such as humans or mice, and apply the `normalize = TRUE` option, which will increase SVM model performance and behave similarly to non-rescaled SVM model in poorly annotated species.
+Besides, users could choose a better annotated species for algorithm training, such as humans or mice, and apply the `rescale = TRUE` option, which will increase SVM algorithm performance and behave similarly to non-rescaled SVM classifiers trained with poorly annotated species data.
 Inter-species exchangeability of trained SVM algorithms is only advised for closely related species.
 Users must be aware of low reliability in miRNA prediction if pyhlogenetically far-distant species are used for SVM training and further prediction.

 The function requires three arguments: